security-notes/infobyte-faraday-wiki/Installation-Debian.md

 **Important:** Although you can install both packages using a Graphical Package Manager, like GDebi or Ubuntu Software Center, it is recommended to stick to this instructions, and install them from the command line.

+Unfortunately, as Debian is missing a couple of dependencies for Faraday to work, this packages will not be able to be installed.
+Although it's still possible to do so by adding third party repositories, you will receive no support from us if you encounter any problem.

 ## Installing Faraday Server

 To install the Faraday Server you have to execute the following commands: